GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 4. **Personnel Turnover**

-   * Describe specific situations in which you would remove a high performer(s) from this requirement (besides situations outside of your control; e.g., sickness, personal or family emergencies that have long-term effects, the person taking a job with another company, etc.).{{< /box >}}
+   * Describe specific situations in which you would remove a high performer(s) from this requirement (besides situations outside of your control; e.g., sickness, personal or family emergencies that have long-term effects, the person taking a job with another company, etc.).

 ***Note***: Feel free to mix and match the bullets above.
 If using all the bullets adds value, use them all.
-If you prefer only a few, remove the ones you don’t need for your specific requirement.
+If you prefer only a few, remove the ones you don’t need for your specific requirement.{{< /box >}}

 ### Don’t pre-establish a staffing plan